Our Academic Team

 CDE Student: Azeem Khan

 I apply machine learning techniques to a wide variety of problems, particularly those in visual computing.
 Of particular interest are creative tools where the machine supports the artist, with smart defaults and expressive interactions, without taking away from the artists ultimate control, or compromising their work flow.
+Specific areas of interest include graphical models, Bayesian non-parametrics and other generative models.
+These can in particular be applied to the generation of artistic assets, game levels and other sources of variability in films/games, with support for various levels of interaction by the artist.

 Profile at University of Bath